-Course No: 11165 English EAL/D (2 units - Year 11) 15155 English EAL/D (2 units - Year 12) Board Developed Course.
-Exclusions:
+Course No: 11165 English EAL/D (2 unit - Year 11)

+15155 English EAL/D (2 unit - Year 12)

 - English Advanced

 - English Extension 1

 - English Extension 2

 - English Standard

 - English Studies

 - English Life Skills

 Eligibility rules apply.
 The English EAL/D course is for students who have been educated in English for five years or less, either in Australia or overseas.
 The eligibility rules for this course are available on the NESA website.